 It makes no sense to put a bed in a bathroom.
 However, removing the bed and expanding the tub could make this one of the most epic bathrooms in any house!

-While the industrial look is in trend, there’s a difference between glints of metal and becoming Super Mario World.
-There is so much pipe in this layout that it looks messy.
 Putting the water tank several feet in the air seems inconvenient to fix if there’s a problem.
-The extra plumbing is covering part of the wallpaper, and these two patterns conflict in this picture.
+The extra plumbing covers part of the wallpaper, and these two patterns conflict in this picture.

 Removing 80% of the excess plumbing would go a long way to clean up this look.
 With the white marble counter and the toilet more prominent to balance the dark areas, that’s a good start.

-Tiny tiles in a tiny bathroom
+Tiny Tiles in a Tiny Bathroom

 How do you make a tiny bathroom feel uncomfortably minuscule?
 This.

-For a while, tiny mosaic tiles had been trending in bathrooms because of the unique, opulent look.
-That was until people realized that mosaic tiles this size is a pain to install due to the details.
-It’s also more grout lines that can mildew and we need to clean.
-With the floor also lined in tiny tiles, the bathroom loses depth and looks like pixels on a computer screen.
-And the use of all these small details makes this room look even smaller.
+For a while, tiny mosaic tiles had been trending in bathrooms because of their unique, opulent look.
+That was until people realized that mosaic tiles this size were a pain to install due to the details.
+There are also more grout lines that can mildew, and we need to clean them.

 How do you fix this?
-At least remove the tile from the floor and give it contrast from the rest of the bathroom.
-If possible, remove the tiny tiles from the bathroom entirely and use a lighter colored bigger tile to look spacious.
-Small bathrooms using larger pieces with simple patterns or solid colored tile make the bathroom brighter and not cramped.
+At least remove the tile from the floor and make it contrast with the rest of the bathroom.
+Remove the tiny tiles from the bathroom entirely and use a lighter-colored, bigger tile to look spacious.

 There are a couple of solutions to prevent this unfortunate mishap in bathroom design: